 The Bride and groom rode back to the Royal Palace of Athens in the 1908 blue and gilt coach, waving to the estimated 1 million spectators who lined the route.

 Princess Sofia wore a gown of silver lame covered in layers of heirloom Bruges lace and tulle with a fifteen feet veil of heirloom Bruges lace, worn by Queen Frederica at her wedding.
-She topped the whole look with the Prussian Diamond Tiara, which was her wedding gift from her mother.
+She completed the whole look with the Prussian Diamond Tiara, which was her wedding gift from her mother, and a Diamond Necklace and Earrings.
 Prince Juan Carlos wore the olive green Spanish army uniform.
 Among the bridesmaids were Princess Anne of Orléans, Princesses Benedikte and Anne-Marie of Denmark, Princess Tatiana Radziwiłł, Princess Alexandra of Kent, Princess Irene of the Netherlands, Infanta Pilar of Spain, and Princess Irene of Greece.

 Among the wedding guests were King Olav V of Norway, Queen Ingrid of Denmark, Prince Rainier III and Princess Grace of Monaco, Queen Juliana and Prince Bernhard of the Netherlands, King Umberto II and Queen Marie-Jose of Italy, King Michael and Queen Anne of Romania, Prince Franz Josef II and Princess Gina of Liechtenstein, Grand Duke Jean and Grand Duchess Josephine Charlotte of Luxembourg, Count and Countess of Paris, Queen Helen of Romania, Queen Victoria Eugenie (Ena) of of Spain, Lord Mountbatten of Burma, Duke of Calabria, Prince Amadeo, Duke of Aosta, Prince Philip of Hesse, Princess Marina, Duchess of Kent, Princess Irene of Greece, Duchess of Aosta, Princess Margarita of Hohenlohe-Langenburg, Princess Theodora, Margravine of Baden Princess Sophie of Hanover, Princess Paul of Yugoslavia, and Princess Eugenie of Greece.